kubedb/docs/docs/guides/neo4j/backup/kubestash/logical/composite-database/index.md

       password: "<remote-database-password>"
 ```

-Replace the placeholders locally and apply the file.
+Save this manifest as `remote-alias-credentials.yaml`, replace the placeholders locally, and apply it.
 Do not commit real values:

 ```bash
 $ kubectl apply -f remote-alias-credentials.yaml